miestrode/blog/content/posts/generalizing-exponentiation-laws.md

 Therefore, each choice of first index, $k$, yields a unique second index, for different $n$.
 Since $k$ cannot be the same value under the same $n$, this proves what we want.
 And because of that, it proves the Cauchy product, as required.

-### The fundemental property of $\exp(x)$
+### The fundamental property of $\exp(x)$
-Do you remember the "fundemental" thing we talked about?
+Do you remember the "fundamental" thing we talked about?
 I hope you do.
-It is known as the fundemental exponential identity, which is the "sum law" for exponentation base $e$.
+It is known as the fundamental exponential identity, which is the "sum law" for exponentiation base $e$.
 To show it to be true, we will use the recently proven Cauchy product.
 Let's begin:

 $$e^x e^y = (\sum_{i = 0}^\infty \frac{x^i}{i!})(\sum_{j = 0}^\infty \frac{x^j}{j!})$$